Some Irrefutable questions

 Deep dive into the problem

 I am a Biotechnology student, and I am studying at one of the top-ranked universities in my country.
 Yet, when I think deeply about my master’s curriculum, I feel nothing but despair.
 Let me tell you some details.
-I have six theory courses and one thesis work.
+I have six theory courses and one thesis work in my masters syllabus.
 The thesis is not too bad, though —I have enough opportunity to learn research and publish a quality research paper.

 The university administration can give us better options and advanced topics so that our motivation remains at the same level.
-If not, it climbs higher than the undergraduate study.
 But it is what it is.
 We have to memorize what they throw at us.
 We cannot change anything about this damn system.
-Mundane postgraduate study curriculum, where ‘learning’ is a fade way dream rather than a reality, only gives us depression and weakens our creative portion of the brain.
+Mundane postgraduate study curriculum, where ‘learning’ is a fadeaway dream rather than a reality, only gives us depression and weakens our creative portion of the brain.

 Maybe due to this illogical system, thousands of students decided to take the Bangladesh Civil Service (BCS) exam.
 Who knows?
 In freshman year, each of my 39 classmates was highly enthusiastic about research.
-How they lost their passion?
-Our education system ever bothered about these questions?
+How do they lose their passion over time?
+Has our education system ever bothered about these questions?
 I don’t think so.
-I believe that false hope and unparalleled desire, which provides our education system, are the main culprit here.
+I believe that false hope and irrelevant dream, which provides our education system, are the main culprit here.